Yui Hasegawa: AC Milan

 On January 29, 2021, it was announced that Hasegawa would join Serie A Femminile club AC Milan.
 She netted a brace in her competitive debut for Milan in a 6–1 victory over Pink Bari on February 27, 2021, including one direct free-kick She was also awarded Player of the Match in that game.
-In half a season in Italy, Hasegawa helped AC Milan finish runner-up in the league to qualify for the UEFA Women's Champions League 1st round and reached the 2020–21 Coppa Italia final.
+In half a season in Italy, Hasegawa helped AC Milan finish runner-up in the league to qualify for the UEFA Champions League 1st round and reached the 2020–21 Coppa Italia final.
 In total, she featured in nine games and scored three goals for the club.

 West Ham United

 In August 2021, Hasegawa signed a two-year contract with English side West Ham United.
 She scored her first goal for the club's first ever victory over Manchester City in the Women's Super League, assisting the first and scoring the second in their 2–0 win on October 3, 2021.
 She scored again for West Ham in a 2–1 victory over Reading on April 24, 2022.
 Both of these goals from Hasegawa won the WSL Goal of the Month awards, with the latter being nominated for the league's Goal of the Season as well.
 In her first season with the Hammers, Hasegawa helped West Ham achieve sixth-place, their best ever finish in the league thus far, and reached the Women's FA Cup semi-finals.